quincycheng/cem-jenkins-lib/README.md

    - Branch Specifier: `main`
    - Script Path: `example/Jenkinsfile`
 4. Click `Build Now` to execute the pipeline
-5. Fill in the user prompts at `Check CEM Settings` step, as shown in the above screen capture, and click `Proceed` (You can also update the pipeline or Jenkins settings to set `CEM_ORG` & `CEM_APIKEY` eenvironment variables to avoid this prompt)
+5. When the progress paused at `Check CEM Settings` step, click on it and fill in the user prompts, as shown in the above screen capture, and click `Proceed`
+   (You can also update the pipeline or Jenkins settings to set `CEM_ORG` & `CEM_APIKEY` environment variables to avoid this prompt)
 5. Hover to each of the steps and click `Logs` to review the output, and [sample pipeline](/example/Jenkinsfile)

 ## Installation